Living in Bondage: Cast

-Actors Kanayo, Agu, Udokwu, Molugbe, and Osu were already established actors from the soap opera Checkmate, and Okere had a regular role in rival soap Ripples; their appearance helped generate publicity for the movie.

-Nwabueze, Nwosu, and Ogunjiofor were the only main actors not to reprise their roles for the second part of the movie.
-Nwabueze's character Merit appears in a flashback scene, but a body double plays her ghost.
-Paul's name is mentioned numerous times in part two but he never appears on-screen; his death scene is also filled in by a body double.
+Actors Kanayo, Agu, Udokwu, Molugbe, Onu, and Osu were already well-known from the soap opera Checkmate while Okere had a recurring role in the rival series Ripples; their involvement generated considerable publicity for the film.
+Nwabueze, Nwosu, and Ogunjiofor were the only principal cast members not reprising their roles for the sequel.
+Although Nwabueze’s character, Merit, appears briefly in a flashback, her ghost is portrayed by a body double.
+Paul is frequently referenced in the second film but never appears on-screen; his death scene is likewise completed using a body double.

 Sequel

-In 2015, veteran actor Ramsey Nouah and Charles Okpaleke acquired the rights to Living In Bondage from Kenneth Nnebue for a possible remake to be filmed in Europe and America as well as Nigeria.
+In 2015, veteran actor Ramsey Nouah and Charles Okpaleke acquired the rights to Living In Bondage from Kenneth Nnebue for a possible remake which was to be filmed in Europe and America as well as in Nigeria.
 The news was later confirmed on Instagram, but the project languished in development hell for three years.